hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621076v1-posemaster-generating-3d-characters-in-arbitrary-poses-from-a-single.md

 ---
 layout: default
-title: PoseMaster: Generating 3D Characters in Arbitrary Poses from a Single Image
+title: "PoseMaster: Generating 3D Characters in Arbitrary Poses from a Single Image"
 ---

 # PoseMaster: Generating 3D Characters in Arbitrary Poses from a Single Image